As a teenager, Sophia Epley knows about a lot of things that most teenagers do. She also knows a lot about cancer.

 That's because her mom and dad were treated for it at almost the exact same time.
 The Chula Vista family's world turned upside down when her mom was diagnosed with stage 0 in situ breast cancer in November 2015.

 Then, just six months later, Sophia's dad learned he had stage 3 throat cancer.

 "Mom and Dad have cancer, but we're lucky because we caught it early," is what Mel Epley and his wife told Sophia, her younger brother, Vincent, 11, and her older brother, Melvin, a student at the University of Hawaii.

 Mel distinctly remembers receiving his diagnosis.
 The family had been on vacation when he noticed that the lymph nodes in his neck felt unusual.
 Realizing he was about the same age as his father and grandfather when they learned they had cancer, he saw a doctor, who confirmed it.

 "I was in disbelief," Mel remembers.
 "I thought, 'No way can this be real.'
 People tell you how something like this is going to be, but it ends up being so much more."

-Soon after his wife’s mastectomy, Mel began treatment at Sharp Chula Vista Medical Center, which included chemotherapy, radiation and a series of surgeries to identify the primary source of his throat cancer.
+Soon after his wife's mastectomy, Mel began treatment at Sharp Chula Vista Medical Center, which included chemotherapy, radiation and a series of surgeries.
 Treatment took a toll, and the couple took turns supporting each other through it.
 Support came from all over — friends, family and their employers; at both of their jobs, they found support and flexibility to deal with their diagnoses.